nvzavi/jsasst/README.md

 Display misleading tuple structures | jsasst.py -f script.js -t
 Identify noteworthy elements  | jsasst.py -f script.js -e
-Identify URLs and file names  | jsasst.py -f script.js -u Display a summary of the above arguments (-t, -e, -u) in one page | jsasst.py -f script.js -s Change variable names to one that you specify | jsasst.py -f script.js -d script_output.js -v param
+Identify URLs and file names  | jsasst.py -f script.js -u Summarises the above arguments (-t, -e, -u) in one page | jsasst.py -f script.js -s Change variable names to one that you specify | jsasst.py -f script.js -d script_output.js -v param

 **Additional:**  Output for each of the above examples can be piped to any file using the **>** sign in the terminal window